ashwinravrao/GraphQLTrial/README.md

 # GraphQLTrial

-Test app that makes GraphQL requests against the GitHub v4 API using an Apollo client instance.
+Test app that makes GraphQL requests against the GitHub v4 API using Apollo-Android, a popular GraphQL-compliant networking client.

 ## Languages, libraries and tools used